 - Easily managed or handled; docile: a gentle horse.
 (Source: The Free Dictionary)

 Many people resort to domestic violence to control their partners and/or children.
 They are themselves out of control and out of touch with their own emotions.
 They might have witnessed domestic violence growing up or were targets of violent acts.
 No one taught, showed or modelled for them a gentler, kinder and loving way of being.
+What they fail to realize is that this is a very serious crime and such actions can lead them straight to jail, if their partner/victim can simply find the strength and courage to get in touch with a personal injury lawyer or similar professionals in law enforcement.
+We are no longer living in medieval times.

 This year, as we observe National Domestic Violence Awareness Month, let us in all our reporting of statistics also report about those who have learned and adapted a different way of being family, lover and friend.
 Share your stories, as I did, of change, hope and love – no matter whether it lasted for 10-minutes or a lifetime.